Gijsbertus Craeyvanger

-Gijsbertus Craeyvanger (21 October 1810 in Utrecht – 17 July 1875 in Amsterdam), was a 19th-century painter from the Dutch Republic.
+Gijsbertus Craeyvanger (21 October 1810 – 17 July 1875) was a 19th-century painter from the Dutch Republic.

 Biography

 He was born in Utrecht, and had one brother, Reinier Craeyvanger.
 He was a pupil of Jan Willem Pieneman at the Royal Academy of Art, The Hague in Amsterdam, and later became a teacher at a drawing school in Utrecht.
 His most notable pupil was Albert Neuhuys.
 Though he is known for landscapes, he also painted figures in the landscapes of Carel Jacobus Behr.